I’m planning to stay in Australia on a 485 visa, do I need health insurance?

 What determines adequate health insurance under the 485 visa rules?

-The health insurance requirements for the 485 visa are the same as those for the 457, or Temporary Work (Skilled), visa.
+The 485 visa health insurance requirements are the same as those for the 457, or Temporary Work (Skilled), visa.
 Under condition 8501, to be granted a visa you must have a minimum level of private health insurance cover in place.

 These types of policies are typically referred to as Overseas Visitors Health Cover (OVHC) and they are offered by a select group of private health funds.
 To satisfy the conditions of your visa, an OVHC policy must provide cover for certain features, including: